Gangnam Beauty

 The series aired on JTBC from July 27 to September 15, 2018, every Friday and Saturday at 23:00 (KST).
 It garnered praise for its portrayal of issues affecting South Korean society, particularly on its superficial beauty standards and discrimination on the basis of physical appearance.

 Synopsis

-Kang Mi-rae (Im Soo-hyang) decides to get plastic surgery after years of being bullied because of her looks.
+Kang Mi-rae decides to get plastic surgery after years of being bullied because of her looks.
 Her "rebirth" seems successful at first, but as her life at the university unfolds, her plan starts to backfire.
-The pressure of being a "pretty girl" begins to get to her and, worse, those who can see through her surgery ridicule her and tag her as the "Gangnam plastic surgery monster" and as Mi-rae's tries to recover her self-esteem as she gets to know her classmate, and former schoolmate in middle school, Do Kyung-seok (Cha Eun-woo) who is quite cold but very affectionate towards his sister Do Kyung-hee (Kim Ji-min).
+The pressure of being a "pretty girl" begins to get to her and, worse, those who can see through her surgery ridicule her and tag her as the "Gangnam plastic surgery monster".
+Mi-rae tries to recover her self-esteem as she gets to know her former middle school classmate Do Kyung-seok who is quite cold to others but very affectionate towards his sister Do Kyung-hee.